Find Grad Schools

 50% Women

 University of Florida comes in at #5 on our list of the most popular colleges offering doctor's degrees in criminology.
 Roughly 53,300 attend the school each year.
 The average in-state tuition for full-time undergraduates is $4,477 per year, while in-state graduate students, on average, pay $10,770 per year.
-During the 2020-2021 academic year, 4 people received their doctor's degree in criminology from UF.
+During the most recent year for which we have data, 4 people received their doctor's degree in criminology from UF.
+About 50% of this group were women, and 25% were students from an underrepresented racial-ethnic group.

 #5